This post may contain affiliate links. For more information, read my disclosure policy.

 In a nutshell, creaming is combining a softened fat (like butter) with sugar until it turns creamy, light and fluffy.

 Creaming can be done by hand with a bowl, spoon, and fork, or with a stand mixer or handheld mixer.
-Doing it by hand definitely takes more effort, but it’s helpful to know in case you’re ever without a mixer and need to make an emergency batch of cookies (it could happen!).
+Doing it by hand definitely takes more effort, but it’s helpful to know in case you’re ever without a mixer and need to make an emergency batch of cookies (it could happen!)

-When you cream butter and sugar together, you’re accomplishing one thing: incorporating lots of air into the mixture which will help naturally leaven your baked goods and create a tender crumb.
+When you cream butter and sugar together, you’re accomplishing one thing: incorporating lots of air pockets into the mixture which will help naturally leaven your baked goods and create a tender crumb.

-Whether you cream with a mixer or by hand, the best way to know if your butter and sugar are creamed is by looking at it.
 As more air is incorporated into the mixture you will notice the color will lighten and the texture will turn fluffy.
 You know you’ve reached the right stage when the mixture is pale yellow and soft but with enough structure to hold soft peaks.

 Softened Butter

-Starting with softened butter is an important part of the process.
+Starting with room-temperature softened butter is an important part of the process.
 If the butter is too cold it will be hard to incorporate air and your mixture will be too dense.
 If it’s too hot the mixture will not have enough air and will be oily.
 In both cases, your cakes and cookies will have a dense texture instead of the light and tender crumb.

 How to Cream Butter and Sugar by Hand

-• First, it helps to cut the butter into thin pieces and mixing them with the sugar before you start creaming them together.
+• First, it helps to cut the softened butter into thin pieces and mixing them with the sugar before you start creaming them together.

 • Using a fork, press the tines into the butter and sugar to fully combine them.
 When combined, the mixture resembles a paste.

-• Be sure to scrape the bowl a few times!
+• Be sure to scrape the bowl a few times.

 • Depending on how fast you can mix, it will take three to five minutes to achieve the right color (pale yellow, remember?) and a fluffy texture.
 There should be no streaks of butter in the mixture – all of it should be well combined.